 11. Why does the Doctor, perusing the newspaper, say “I don't know what English Cricket is coming to"?
 He's a Time Lord, surely he knows what happened to the sport in 1982?

-12. When Airport Controller Sheard says to Tegan, “You're a stewardess”, why doesn't he follow it up with, “so why aren't you on your effing plane?”
+12. When Airport Controller Sheard says to Tegan, “You're a stewardess", why doesn't he follow it up with, “then why aren't you on your effing plane?”

 13. Forget his bullshit explanation of why it has to be the same type of aircraft; the Doctor just wants a ride on a Concorde.
 There's probably a deleted scene where he explains that it also has to be stocked with exactly the same kind of snacks, freebies, oh, and chilled champagne.